astronomer/docs/software_versioned_docs/version-0.29/manage-platform-users.md

 ### Root user

-A root user has all available permissions on Astronomer Software.
-There can only be one root user per Software installation.
+A root user is assigned all available Astronomer Software permissions.
+There can only be one root user for each Software installation.
 See [Create a root user](create-a-root-user.md).

 ## Workspace roles